travis-ci/docs-travis-ci-com/user/common-build-problems.md

 ## Troubleshooting Locally in a Docker Image

 If you're having trouble tracking down the exact problem in a build it often helps to run the build locally.
-To do this you need to be using our container based infrastructure, and to download the same Docker image you are using on Travis CI.
+To do this you need to be using our container based infrastructure (ie, have `sudo: false` in your `.travis.yml`), and to know which Docker image you are using on Travis CI.

 ### Running a Container Based Docker Image Locally